 You should understand what medications they're taking, when and how to take them, what side effects are possible, and when to call their doctor.
 Stay in touch with the doctor for updates on your loved one's health and what they need.

 For some medical care or life-support decisions, you may need to be legally named as the coordinator for their care.
 If you're going to file insurance claims or pay bills, you may also need a power of attorney.

 The subject of a will can be difficult to address, but they should make one -- before mental competence becomes an issue.
 They should also think about a living will, which specifies the medical care they do or don't want.

-If your loved one is open to it, you can talk about their wishes for the end of his life.
+If your loved one is open to it, you can talk about their wishes for the end of their life.
 For example, do they want to die at home or at a hospice?
-Does they want to plan their own funeral or memorial service?
+Do they want to plan their own funeral or memorial service?

 As difficult as this discussion can be, it can help you both feel confident that their remembrance will handled in a fitting way.
 And it makes decisions easier for friends and family when the time comes.

 You also need good food, exercise, and rest.
 Spend some time doing things you enjoy to recharge your emotional batteries.
 For longer breaks, contact an organization that provides respite care -- a substitute caregiver who can fill in for you.